 Southlands Rec is, therefore, a priority for improvement in Standish Neighbourhood Plan.

-Proposals will be brought forward through a comprehensive scheme, which will provide opportunities for recreation and leisure for the wider community, but especially children and young people, aim to increase biodiversity and provide opportunities for growing local food, which will assist in improving healthy lifestyles and the wellbeing of people in the village.
+Proposals will be brought forward through a comprehensive scheme, which will provide opportunities for recreation and leisure for the wider community, but especially children and young people, including the playing of ball games, especially football.

+There should also be aims to increase biodiversity and provide opportunities for growing local food, which will assist in improving healthy lifestyles and the wellbeing of people in the village.
 Designs should include measures to prevent anti-social behaviour.